Where can I learn more about the process for selecting, testing, and revising indicators?

-- For links to the latest, most up-to-date indicators, visit the indicator page.
+- For links to the latest, most up-to-date indicators, you can also visit the indicator page.

-How are the indicators used for Blueprint 2.0 different from those used in the State of the South Atlantic?
+How were the indicators used for Blueprint 2.0 different from those used in the State of the South Atlantic?

-Though both efforts draw from the same set of indicators, they differ in a couple of key ways.
-All the South Atlantic’s natural and cultural resource indicators are measurable and are included in Blueprint 2.0.
+Though both efforts drew from the same set of indicators, they differed in a couple of key ways.
+All the South Atlantic’s natural and cultural resource indicators are measurable and were included in Blueprint 2.0.
 However, not all scores were included in the State of the South Atlantic.
 Any indicator that appears as “baseline for future; not scored” in the report was not included in the State of the South Atlantic.